alwell-kevin/watson-voice-agent/README.md

 *In the phone number field you must set the one you bought from Nexmo.* Make sure to include the international country code.
 Click on "Getting started" on the left navbar so we can gather the SIP URI that will trigger the assistant.
 Copy the content of "your voice agent endpoint" and paste 'sip:{chosenPhoneNumber}@{yourVoiceAgentEndpoint}' in this line https://github.com/alwell-kevin/watson-voice-agent/blob/master/simple_nexmo_voice_app.js#L53 within your call handling app.

-##Importing our demo SOE
+### Importing our demo SOE

 **SOE.json** file.
 This file contains our sample SOE node-red topology.
 The Service Orchestration Engine (SOE) provides a simple way to customize the behavior of the IBM Voice Gateway / Voice Agent with Watson.
 It acts as a Watson Conversation proxy that sits between the IBM Voice Gateway/Voice Agent and the Watson Conversation service, modifying requests sent from the voice gateway to Watson and modifying responses sent back to the voice gateway/Voice Agent from Watson.
 This SOE will detect when the nexmoCommand variable is setup in the context.
 This variable is setup by the Assistant skill.
 If the command is detected, and http request to our voice handling app will be triggered.
 The app will make the transfer happen.

-### Follow these steps to setup the demo SOE:
+Follow these steps:

 > 1. Create a node-red instance [here](https://cloud.ibm.com/catalog/starters/node-red-starter).
 It takes a while to spin up.
 When the app is finally up, click on "visit app URL".
 > 2. Enter username and pass and just click "next" until the wizard is complete.
 > 3. Go to your node-RED flow editor